Managing Partner

-Christine has extensive experience in project planning, jurisdictional determinations, condemnation/eminent domain, environmental permitting, pipeline and utility law.
-She is particularly knowledgeable concerning regulatory issues unique to New Jersey such as the Green Acres diversion regulations, Farmland Preservation, conservation restrictions and the No Net Loss Reforestation Act.
-Additionally, Ms. Roy has guided clients through the conversion process in connection with lands that are encumbered by Section 6(f) of the Land and Water Conservation Fund, a program administered by the National Park Service.
+Christine’s practice encompasses project planning, jurisdictional determinations, eminent domain, environmental permitting, pipeline and utility law, and appeals.
+She is particularly adept in navigating New Jersey’s complex regulatory landscape, including Green Acres diversion regulations, Farmland Preservation, conservation restrictions, and the No Net Loss Reforestation Act.
+She also advises clients on conversions involving lands encumbered by Section 6(f) of the Land and Water Conservation Fund, coordinated through the National Park Service.

 Membership Activities